How Technology Can Drive a Customer Centric Culture: 3 True Stories

 When the package arrived, Sam was getting ready to self-install when he noticed that the cables were color coded and referenced by color in the setup guide.

 After a few failed attempts, he mustered up the courage to call Customer Service to admit his shortcoming and schedule a technician’s visit.
 But when he disclosed his disability to the customer care agent, he was pleasantly surprised.
 The agent offered to use Visual Assistance – and easily and quickly established a live video connection.
 Sam used his smartphone’s camera to show the agent the cables.

 Using augmented reality, the agent pointed and annotated on Sam’s screen to clearly show him which cables were to be plugged into each outlet.
 No color identification required!

-Sam was grateful to be able to self-install his new connected TV in just a few minutes with one phone call, without any embarrassment and without the frustrating wait for a technician.
-He even managed to sit through the first half of Suits Season One in that same evening…
+Sam was grateful that he was able to self-install his new connected TV in just a few minutes.
+All it took was one phone call, without any embarrassment and without the frustrating wait for a technician.
+He even managed to sit through the first half of Suits Season One that same evening…

 Sophie and Ed are a retired couple in their 70s who have a particular love of classical music.
 For their 40th anniversary, their children surprised them with a new home audio system so they could enjoy their favorite Frédéric Chopin: Nocturne in B-flat minor from anywhere in their home.